 - 1. High quality inclusive services for all of our customers. - 2.
 The Council understands and works with the community and has a diverse and engaged workforce representative of the local community. - 3.
 A sustainable financial strategy and frameworks to enable controlled and coherent delivery of the council's priorities - 4.
 An outstanding corporate parent, with all of the young people in our care reaching their full potential - 5.
-An employer of choice with an engaged and high performing workforce.
+An employer of choice with an engaged and

-- 6. Clear and transparent decision making and effective governance (data driven) - All of our residents, including our children and young people, are active participants in influencing change - through being listened to, their opinions are heard and valued.
+- high performing workforce. - 6.
+Clear and transparent decision making and effective governance (data driven) - 7.
+All of our residents, including our children and young people, are active participants in influencing change through being listened to, their opinions are heard and valued.

-- We have approved a new Senior Leadership Team structure, appointed a new Assistant Chief Executive and two new Executive Directors who joined us in May 2024.
-We have continued to focus on our residents' concerns, issues, and opinions.
-We have developed a consultation bub platform to provide our residents with the - We have continued to focus on our residents' concerns, issues, and opinions.
+- We have approved a new Senior Leadership Team structure, appointed a new Assistant Chief Executive and two new Executive Directors who joined us in May 2024. - We have continued to focus on our residents' concerns, issues, and opinions.
 We have developed a consultation hub platform to provide our residents with the opportunity to tell us what they think and help to shape Sandwell.
-The feedback from our residents consultation has informed our business plans and budget priorities.
-The 2023 State of Sandwell report indicates areas of We have purchased a Navigation Bot that is in User Acceptance Testing phase.
-This should aid residents in using the website to find information and raise queries. - The 2023 State of Sandwell report indicates areas of positive change in outcomes for Sandwell residents since 2017 as well as areas for focus. - Our new Performance Management Framework is driving improvement across the Council in areas such as school attendance performance, which helped the Council to gain recognition as a priority education investment area.
+The feedback from our residents consultation has informed our business plans and budget priorities. - The 2023 State of Sandwell report indicates areas of positive change in outcomes for Sandwell residents since 2017 as well as areas for focus. - Our new Performance Management Framework is driving improvement across the Council in areas such as school attendance performance, which helped the Council to gain recognition as a priority education investment area.